 In Case You Missed It (Rooted’s April Honorable Mention)

-The Importance of Ministry Friends by Connor Coskery
+by Connor Coskery

 I think ministry friends deserve their own category in God’s gracious provision, primarily because these friends are equipped to preach the gospel to me in unique ways.
 These friends remind me that my hard heart needs the same saving grace as my wayward students’ hearts need.
 These friends remind me that through Jesus’ finished and victorious work on the cross I am washed and made clean, righteous and forgiven, an adopted child of God.
 These friends remind me that my student ministry is in fact God’s ministry and that his word will accomplish its purpose, despite my bumbling over my words (Isaiah 55:11).